vladdez/snow-crash/method.md

 11.
 # attack: code injection
 # method: through localhost?
-# vulnerability: string interpolation in lua ".. x .."
+# vulnerability 1: string interpolation in lua ".. x .."
+# vulnerability 2: SUID permission excalation
 # exploited functions: popen, echo
 # additional language: lua

 12.
 # attack: code injection
-# vulnerability: string interpolation in perl "$x"
+# vulnerability 1: string interpolation in perl "$x"
+# vulnerability 2: SUID permission excalation
 # additional language: perl
 # used functions: curl
 # method: inject a command using localhost, but use regex as argument to pass through defence inside the code
 # defence: lowercase to uppercase, more than one letter

 13.
-# attack: password spoofing during disassembling and debugging
+# attack: binary analysis
 # hint: ./ltrace ./level13 - we expected 4242
 # exploited function: getuid, cmp
-# method: find comparing register and change it
+# method: find register with user id and change it to the id of the user with higher rights
 # used functions: gdb (disass, r, set,  c)
+# hint:

 14.
-# attack: password spoofing during disassembling and debugging
+# attack: binary analysis
-# defence: ptrace - blocks any attempt to change anything using gdb
+# defence: ptrace - with any use of gdb outputs an error
+# exploited function: getuid, test, ptrace
 # used functions: gdb (disass, r, n, info register/print, set,  c)
+# method: change resigters for ptrace and getuids results

 #########